Marquette University Law School

 Admission Decisions: Beyond the Numbers

 Evaluation of completed applications begins after October 1 and continues through the spring.
-Although the applicant’s LSAT score and academic record are important considerations in the selection process, the Admissions Committee also considers qualitative factors, such as letters of recommendation, essays, work experience, extracurricular activities, and personal accomplishments and characteristics that contribute to the diversity of the school, the legal community, and the profession.
+Although the applicant’s LSAT score and academic record are important considerations in the selection process, the Admissions Committee also considers qualitative factors, such as letters of recommendation, essays, work experience, extracurricular activities, and personal accomplishments and experiences that would help a student contribute to the Law School, the legal community, and the profession.
 Admitted applicants are required to submit nonrefundable tuition deposits in April and June.
 These deposits are applied to the student’s fall semester tuition.
 Interviews are not part of the application process.